joaopedroso/scipbook/docs/routing.rst

    &                         & X_{e} \in \{0,1\}                            & \forall e \in E.

 Since the number of edges connected to a vertex is called its degree, the first constraint is called *degree constraint*.
-The second constraint is called the *subtour elimination inequality* because it excludes partial tours (i.e., cycles which pass through a proper subset of vertices, rather than passing through all of them).
+The second constraint is called the *subtour elimination inequality* because it excludes partial tours (i.e., cycles which pass through a proper subset of vertices; valid cycles must pass through all the vertices).

 .. index:: TSP: subtour elimination inequality
 .. index:: TSP: cutset inequality